gerardnico/git-x/docs/bin/git-exec.md

 * `GIT_X_REPOS_DIR`: A directory where all repositories are stored
 * `GIT_X_REPOS_FILE`: A file where each line is a path to a repository
+* `GIT_X_REPOS_PATH`: A path environment variable where each path is a git repository path separated by a colon.